 The other work stream for the current fishery planning period is the major task of carrying out a review of all byelaws in the district.
-This task is made both more pressing and more complex by the change of district boundaries that occurred in the transition from Sea Fisheries Committee to IFCA, and the need to harmonise bylaws with adjoining IFCAs.
-The comprehensive byelaw review process comprises of three stages:
+This task is made both more pressing and more complex by the change of district boundaries that occurred in the transition from Sea Fisheries Committee to IFCA, meaning that Kent & Essex have adopted small areas in the North and South of the district with different sets of byelaws adopted from either Southern or Eastern Sea Fisheries Committees.